DecentCMS/DecentCMS/docs/writing-modules/writing-a-content-part.yaml.md

 module.exports = TagsPart;
 ```

-The code first checks the type of the shape currently being handled.
+The code first checks that there is a collection of shapes to add new
-If it's not "content", it just calls `done`.
+ones to.
-If it is, it gets the content manager and asks it to find the list of
+If there isn't, it just calls `done`.
-parts of type "tags".
+Otherwise, it just pushes a new shape that has the part itself (which
-It then loops over those, and adds a `tags` shape for each tags part.
+is just an array of strings) as its `tags` property.

-We're almost done: the handler creates shapes for each tags part, now
+We're almost done: the handler created shapes for each tags part, now
 we need to place these parts, and render them.

 Default placement for the parts shape can be defined from the